I’m a Ph.D economist specialized on the analysis and evaluation of labor market and social policies.

 My research has also focused on assessing whether leveraging complementarities between income support and activation policies can foster their beneficial effect.
 On the technical side this involves using advanced applied econometric techniques focused on identification strategies to assess the impact of labor market policies, but also adapting methodologies and concepts to be able to assess complex research questions in emerging and developing countries where data availability and identification are not ideal.

 More recently, I’ve been exploring topics related to work-to-work transitions and skills-dynamics.
 The aim is to shed light on the skills necessary for effective transitions to decent work in low- and middle-income countries, using online data on vacancies and applications to labour portals.
-I investigate how to measure skills using online data from job portals; what skills and skills bundles can foster transitions to better work, and how the changing demand for skills responds to global shocks and transformations.
+I investigate how to measure skills using online data from job portals, what skills and skills bundles can foster transitions to better work, what is the relationship between skills, and the wages and non-wage amenities advertised in vacancies, and how the changing demand for skills responds to global shocks and transformations.

 This research resulted in several technical papers, presented at various internationally recognized conferences.
 You can find the list of my research work in the research tab.